AllanDystrup/ac-text-search/README.md

 For fun, I have now ported this ancient C-code to a modern platform (UBUNTU Linux on Windows-10 WSL), using gcc v.13.3 (Ubuntu 13.3).
 The gcc v.13 compiler is complient with the ISO/IEC 9899:2024 standard, as can be checked by a modern Tidy syntax verifyer (e.g. the built-in Clang-Tidy v.21 in CLion).

-Running gcc v.13 on ancient K&R/ANSI C-code did result in a few errors (such as: a null-pointer now cannot be treated as integer 0, as in K&R C) but circumventing this, I have made the code compile and run on UBUNTU using gcc.
-The Tidy syntax checker still throws a ton of "warnings", but to fully silence these would require a serious rewrite of the code, -- and that was not the scope for this project.
+Running gcc v.13 on ancient K&R/ANSI C-code did result in a few errors (such as: contrary to K&R C, in 'modern C' a null-pointer cannot be treated as an integer value 0) but circumventing this, I have made the code compile and run on UBUNTU using gcc.
+The Tidy syntax checker will still throw a ton of "warnings", but to fully silence these would require a serious rewrite of the code, -- and that was not the scope for this project.